Tent walls are protected by a sturdy rainfly, but not all tents have something that protects the bottom of the tent, too.

 Tarps are highly beneficial for most camping scenarios.
 However, you should always use your best judgment on whether or not you need a tarp for your camping trip.

-As you gain experience while camping on different grounds and in different climates, you’ll come to learn when you can go without a tarp.
-You’ll also come to find whether you prefer tarps or one of the alternatives.
+As you gain experience while camping on different grounds and climates, you’ll learn when you can go without a tarp.
+You’ll also find whether you prefer tarps or one of the alternatives.